-As receiving SPHA, the SPHA will conduct a recertification interview but only verify the information provided if the documents are missing or are over 120 days old, whichever is applicable, or there has been a change in the family's circumstances.
+As the receiving housing authority.
+SPHA will conduct a recertification interview but only verify the information provided if the documents are missing or are over 120 days old; or, if there has been a change in the family's circumstances.

-If the family's income is such that a \$0 subsidy amount is determined prior to lease-up in the PHA's jurisdiction, the PHA may refuse to enter into a contract on behalf of the family at \$0 assistance.
+If the family's income is such that a \$0 subsidy amount is determined prior to lease-up in the SPHA's jurisdiction, the SPHA may refuse to enter into a contract on behalf of the family at \$0 assistance.